 In an adult scoliosis, the structural component of the curve is fairly stationary but the postural component of the curve is changeable.
-The cause of the postural component of a scoliosis in the collapse of the spine due to the uneven forces placed on it by gravity.
-While a scoliosis may look like a simple side-to-side curve on an X-ray, the reality is that it spirals around much like a spring.
-So if you could imagine a bowling ball sitting on top of a metal spring, you can begin to get a sense of how your scoliosis can gradually collapse overtime due to the unrelenting force of gravity.
+The cause of the postural component of scoliosis in the collapse of the spine due to the uneven forces placed on it by gravity.
+While scoliosis may look like a simple side-to-side curve on an X-ray, the reality is that it spirals around much like a spring.
+So if you could imagine a bowling ball sitting on top of a metal spring, you can begin to get a sense of how your scoliosis can gradually collapse over time due to the unrelenting force of gravity.

 Once a scoliosis curvature passes 30 degrees gravity really starts to take advantage of it.
 If the supporting musculature is not strengthened, then the spine will gradually collapse over the years at a slow rate of about 1 degree per year even into adulthood.
-This can add up to some significant progression of a scoliosis over a lifetime.
+This can add up to some significant progression of scoliosis over a lifetime.
 That’s why it’s still important for adults with scoliosis to regain stability in their spine in the specific weakened areas with properly applied corrective movement therapy.

 While movement in the body is caused by muscle contraction it is controlled centrally by the nervous system.
 The brain controls the posture and movements of the body, so it is the training of the brain that is the focus of our treatment.
 Both the sensory and motor components of the nervous system are adversely affected in scoliosis.

-As a scoliosis progresses, especially when it occurs rapidly during adolescence, the brain’s sensory-motor network must adapt to these changes.
+As scoliosis progresses, especially when it occurs rapidly during adolescence, the brain’s sensory-motor network must adapt to these changes.
 It does this by creating a different map of the body in the brain that doesn’t match the reality in the body.
 This map is known as the Body Schema.

 How Your Brain’s Map Of The Body Affects Your Scoliosis

 Body schema refers to a representation of the positions of body parts in space, which is updated during body movement.
 When the schema does not match the reality, then the brain’s incorrect image of the body’s position can reinforce the scoliosis pattern.
 We see an expression of this quite often when parents bring their child with scoliosis in for an evaluation.
-They often say comment about their daughter’s chronically poor posture by saying something like “I’m always tell her to sit up straight”, to which their daughter replies:
+They often comment about their daughter’s chronically poor posture by saying something like “I always tell her to sit up straight”, to which their daughter replies:

 “But I AM sitting up straight!”

-Also autonomic function has found to be dysfunctional in scoliosis with an increase in the sympathetic tone affecting the imbalances in bone growth and should be addressed, especially in growing children.
+Also, the autonomic function has found to be dysfunctional in scoliosis with an increase in the sympathetic tone affecting the imbalances in bone growth and should be addressed, especially in growing children.